 Richard Sherratt, Trentbarton

 Since the Scheduler of the Year award was originally announced, the world has changed.
-Bus schedules have had to be adjusted more frequently than ever before, with services required to support key workers, enable physical distancing, and deal with the closure, reopening, and reclosure of stores, schools and workplaces – all with very little notice.
+Bus schedules have had to be adjusted more frequently than ever before, with services required to support key workers, enable social distancing and deal with the closure, reopening and reclosure of shops, schools and workplaces – all with very little notice.

 Now, more than ever, we need to celebrate the art of bus scheduling and the people that help keep our towns and cities moving – even during the deepest lockdown.
 We hope that you’ll join us.